jacobdbt2100/SQL-Data-Analytics/README.md

 ### MISCELLANEOUS

 #### `DELETE vs TRUNCATE:`
 `DELETE` removes specific rows from a table using a condition. `TRUNCATE` removes all rows from a table.

 #### `UNION vs UNION ALL:`
 `UNION` and `UNION ALL` are used to combine the result sets of two or more SELECT statements. `UNION` removes duplicate rows from the combined result set. `UNION ALL` includes all rows, including duplicates.

+#### `TRANSACTION:`
+A `transaction` is a sequence of SQL statements that are executed as a single logical unit of work.
+It ensures data consistency and integrity by either committing all changes or rolling them back if an error occurs.